Fouad Chehab: Later life (1964–1973)

 Chehab was widely expected to contest the presidential election of 1970, but in a historical declaration, he declared that his experience in office had convinced him that the people of his country were not ready to put aside traditional or feudal politics or to support him in building a modern state.
 He chose to endorse his protégé, Elias Sarkis, instead.
 In the closest vote in Lebanese history, Sarkis lost the election to the feudal leader Suleiman Frangieh by a single vote in the National Assembly.
 The election was regarded as a defeat for the old statesman and marked the end of the Chehabist reforms and era.

 The first months of the Frangieh mandate saw the dismantling of the country's intelligence and security services, which had been built by Chehab.
 They were feared and accused of maintaining a strong grip on political life.
 That, however, allowed rapidly increasing multiple foreign interference in the internal affairs of the country, soon manifesting itself into a Palestinian military presence in 1973 and the onset of the Lebanese Civil War in 1975.
 Fouad Chehab died in Beirut in April 1973, at the age of 71.

+Personal life

+Chehab was married to Rose René Poitieux, a French national.

 Legacy

 Image

 Chehab is seen as the greatest president of the country by several politicians such as Raymond Eddé, journalists such as Samir Atallah and Jihad Al Khazen, and commentators such as Ziad Rahbani.
 Sheikh Maher Hammoud said that he is the only pre-Taif president who deserved major executive powers.
-However, Professor As'ad AbuKhalil criticized his rule after the coup, calling it a "police state".

 Honors

 In 2008, the council of ministers named him as one of the "men of independence".
 The Jounieh municipal stadium was renamed "Fouad Chehab stadium" in 1994.

 In 2016, his house in Jounieh was established as a museum.
-The project reportedly cost $1.5 million dollars.
+The project reportedly cost $1.5 million.